Start by unplugging your discovery board.

 their names are serial devices.
 This is the kind of device we'll be working with.
 Take note of all

 mode outputs before plugging the serial module.

-Now, plug the Serial module and run the
+Now, plug the discovery board and run the

 mode command again.
-You should see a new
+If you see a new

-on the list.
-That's the COM port assigned to the serial module.
+and that's the COM port assigned to the serial functionality on the discovery.

 putty.
 A GUI will pop out.

 On the starter screen, which should have the "Session" category open, pick "Serial" as the

 "Connection type".
 On the "Serial line" field enter the